haolongzhangm/auto_update_cscope_ctags_database/README.md

 Now we support Linux and MAC OS, do not support Windows, caused by windows do not support 'find' <br>
 command, If u want to use it at windows env, U need to expand Windows sopport unix-like 'find' <br>
 by tools like: 'git for windows' <br>
+for cscope we support two backend, cscope and gloabl, default use global<br>
+global support incremental update mode,cscope do not support<br>
+global will be more fast than cscope, about 2X fast<br>
+global will be more accurate than cscope<br>
+all ctags file use the same with cscope backend create <br>

 Install
 ===